Four ways to get great TV sound

 3. Pre-matched surround sound system

 A pre-matched surround sound system can deliver enveloping, multi-speaker surround sound without a lot of bulk.
 They usually include just five compact, room-friendly speakers, a control center (often with a built-in DVD or Blu-ray Disc™ player), and a subwoofer you can tuck into a corner.
 Some models also offer radio tuners, built-in Bluetooth® for streaming music from a smartphone or tablet, and wireless connectivity for rear speakers.

 Pre-matched surround sound systems typically offer the simplest and least expensive way to get true multi-speaker surround sound.

 These systems make sense if:

 - You don't have a lot of space for components and speakers.
 With small speakers and compact control centers, these systems make a great choice for small- to medium-sized living rooms.

 - You want some of the latest technologies.
-Some pre-matched systems include some pretty cool capabilities, like streaming movies from Netflix, built-in iPod® docks, or add-on multi-room speaker systems.
+Many pre-matched systems include some pretty cool capabilities, like streaming movies from Netflix, built-in Bluetooth® and Wi-Fi®, or add-on multi-room speaker systems.